Effective Date: March 26, 2020

 Am I covered for emergency medical treatment in Canada for COVID-19?

-Policies for travel purchased before the Government of Canada’s global advisory to avoid all non-essential travel on March 13, 2020 will continue to cover new and unforeseen medical expenses related to COVID-19 infection; however, policies purchased after this date will not.
-It’s best to consult your policy wording for specific details.
+Policies for travel purchased will continue to cover new and unforeseen medical expenses related to COVID-19 infection; however, it’s best to consult your policy wording for specific details.
 Alternatively, you may contact us for help in determining the impact of COVID-19 on your coverage.

 Am I covered if I am from a country with a known outbreak of COVID-19?